pchaberski/cars/documentation/4_results.md

 | C-24 | 960             | 3782530              |
 | C-25 | 1600            | 4523650              |

-The analysis of results shows no straightforward relationship between the number of output channels and network's performance on the particular dataset that was used, however the lowest number of channels testes (320) turned out to give slightly better validation accuracy that default with less overfitting, while reducing the number of parameters from 4.15 million to 3.04 million.
+Analysis of the results shows no straightforward relationship between the number of output channels and network's performance on the particular dataset that was used, however the lowest number of channels testes (320) turned out to give slightly better validation accuracy that default with less overfitting, while reducing the number of parameters from 4.15 million to 3.04 million.

 | Metric                   | C-14   | C-22   | C-23   | C-24   | C-25   |
 |--------------------------|:------:|:------:|:------:|:------:|:------:|